 The Field Experience is designed to provide doctoral candidates with opportunities to demonstrate knowledge, skills and abilities developed and/or enhanced in the Doctor of Education Program enriching and expanding their areas of concentration.
-In addition, the Field Experience will provide a link between current experience and future goals in higher education by affording valuable networking experiences.
+In addition, the Field Experience (90 hours) provides a link between current experience and future goals in higher education by affording valuable networking experiences.